 A high percentage of the error rate clearly indicates that the controlling of procurement functions lacks efficiency.
 This can lead to vendor disputes.Relevant Showcase Dashboard

 The budget variance is one of our next financial KPI examples which expresses the difference between budgeted and actual figures for a specific accounting category.
 It can be favourable or unfavourable, each caused by various internal and external factors such as labor costs, poorly planned budget, natural disasters, changing business conditions, etc. The goal is to keep the revenue that comes in higher than budgeted, or expenses lower than originally predicted.
 That would ensure a greater income than expected.
-On the other hand, if revenues fall short of the budgeted amounts, expenses get higher, and the variance becomes unfavorable.Performance Indicators
+On the other hand, if revenues fall short of the budgeted amounts, expenses get higher, and the variance becomes unfavourable.Performance Indicators

-Keep your budgeting and assumptions realistic and accurate as possible to avoid unfavorable budget variance and, consequently, increase your expenses.Relevant Showcase Dashboard
+Keep your budgeting and assumptions realistic and accurate as possible to avoid unfavourable budget variance and, consequently, increase your expenses.Relevant Showcase Dashboard

 Next in our list of professional financial KPIs we have the actual vs forecast costs.
 As seen in the image on the left, this indicator tracks the actual value of all costs (operational, COGS, and taxes) and compares it to a forecasted amount.
 It is an invaluable metric to track, as overspending can significantly damage a business’s profitability in the long-term.
 Therefore, tracking it closely and against a forecasted amount, allows organisations to efficiently identify roadblocks as well as opportunities to optimise their cost-strategies.
 Additionally, using forecasting in the initial stages of cost-planning is a great way to allocate resources smartly to achieve the organisation’s financial goals.Performance Indicators